Decoding The Economics Of Coolie: Rajinikanth and Lokesh Kanagaraj's movie is a profit maker for producers while distributors settle for some losses

 Coolie Is A Profitable Venture For Sun Pictures, Despite The Massive Budget; Distributors Lose

-The film's costs are high due to high remunerations of Rajinikanth and Lokesh Kanagaraj.
-But, the producer has still ended up making good profits from the project.
-Even with mixed to negative word of mouth, if a producer is able to book profits, it shows how big the combination of Rajinikanth and Lokesh is.
+The film's costs are high due to the high remuneration of Rajinikanth and Lokesh Kanagaraj.
+But the producer has still ended up making good profits from the project.
+Even with mixed to negative word of mouth, if a producer can book profits, it shows how big the combination of Rajinikanth and Lokesh is.
 Yes, the distributors will have to bear a loss to the tune of Rs 25 crore.
 But here, the distributors are at fault, to be ready to give an absurd amount of money without having any idea about how the movie will turn up, purely on the basis of the actor-director combination.
 This is not to say that Coolie had no chance to gross higher, but buyers must be a little cautious.
 If a movie is turning out to be a losing fare for them, even after grossing little under Rs 500 crore worldwide, the buyers are to be blamed.

 Have A Look At The Economics For Coolie